wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 ## The Basics

+The `Reliability` library centralizes the typical boilerplate necessary to retry a method.
-The example below is a common scenario.
-There is a method called `SendSometimes` that occassionally throws instances of `TransientExceptions`.
-So to compensate, there is another method called `Send` which will continue to retry `SendSometimes` if it encounters `TransientExceptions` at most 5 times.
-To prevent making too many requests too soon, `Send` will wait 50 milliseconds between attempts.
-In this way, we can write the retry logic for `SendSometimes` in one place:
+For example, consider a method called `SendSometimes` that occassionally throws instances of `TransientExceptions`.
+To compensate, we might write another method called `Send` which continues to invoke `SendSometimes` until it either completes successfully, throws a `TransientException` at most 5 times, or fails with an unexpected error.
+To prevent making too many requests too soon, `Send` waits 50 milliseconds between attempts.
+The below snippet shows what `SendSometimes` may look like when written without `Sweetener.Reliability`:

 ```csharp
 namespace Sweetener.Example